stakater/kubestackplus-docs/content/about/cloud-providers/gcp.md

   | Target Pools | 3|
   | Machine Specifications | 9 machines of 8x32x120G |
   | Region | Region will be identified by the customer |

+## Instance Types

+SAAP offers the following worker node types and sizes on GCP:

+### General Purpose

+-

+### Memory Optimized

+-

+### Compute Optimized

+-
+### Autoscaling

+Node autoscaling is available on GCP.
+You can configure the autoscaler option to automatically scale the number of machines in a cluster.